How Does a Hovercraft Work?

 - Place the hovercraft on a flat surface and prepare your timer.

-- Start your timer, open the pop top lid, and push the hovercraft.
+- Start your timer, open the pop top lid or valve, and push the hovercraft.
 Stop the timer when the hovercraft stops hovering.
+To open the valve, let the hoover rest on a flat surface while you push the lever.

 - In your data table, record the time in second (s) that the hovercraft hovered for.
 Write your result down as a trial for the "Large Balloon."